lhermosamunoz/STIS-HST-adjust/README.md

     precision (int, optional) – Number of digits to be printed after floating point. fmt ({'g', 'e', 'f'}, optional) – Single-character numeric formatter.
 Valid values are: ‘f’ floating point, ‘g’ floating point and  exponential, or ‘e’ exponential. columns (list of str, optional) – List of Parameter attribute names to print.

+Also one can use print(fit_report(result)) for seeing all the results for the parameters, the correlations and the statistics.